awakemonkey/imageclassification/README.md

 Local URL: http://localhost:85xx
 Network URL: http://192.xxx.xxx.xxx
 ```
-wait browser open a new page automatically or copy local URL to open a new page manually
+wait browser open a new page automatically or copy local URL to open a new page manually.<br />
-9. Then, have fun and enjoy the **debugging**
+8. Then, have fun and enjoy the **debugging**